<img src="https://ws.zoominfo.com/pixel/UFH1H1ydGvMVOr12BP8x" width="1" height="1" style="display: none;">

 It depends on who you ask!
 For the IT department and security/compliance teams, Shadow IT can represent a threat to the organization's security.
 More unsanctioned technology means less control and more exposure to risk from accidents, user errors, and bad actors.

-However, for many professionals throughout the rest of the company, Shadow IT is simply the way they work.
-They experiment and innovate by testing out new technology all the time.
+However, for many professionals throughout the company, Shadow IT is simply the way they work.
+They experiment and innovate by constantly testing new technology.
 As a result, they improve innovation and speed, optimize output, and even automate complex tasks.

 What is an example of Shadow IT?